The Members of SALONA COTSPIN LIMITED Coimbatore ("the company")Report on the Audit of the Financial Statements

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

-From the matters communicated withthose charged with governance we determine thosematters that were of most significancein the audit of the financial statements of the current period and are therefore the keyaudit matters.
-We describe these matters in ourauditor's report unless law or regulations precludes public disclosure about the matter orwhen in extremely rare circumstances wedetermine that a matter should not becommunicated in our report because the adverseconsequences of doing so would reasonablybe expected to outweigh the public interestbenefits of such communication.
+We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.
+From the matters communicated withthose charged with governance we determine those matters that were of most significancein the audit of the financial statements of the current period and are therefore the keyaudit matters.
+We describe these matters in our auditor's report unless law or regulationprecludes public disclosure about the matter or when in extremely rare circumstances wedetermine that a matter should not be communicated in our report because the adverseconsequences of doing so would reasonably be expected to outweigh the public interestbenefits of such communication.

-As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the "Annexure A" a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.
+As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in Annexure "A" statement on the mattersspecified in paragraphs 3 and 4 of the Order.

-As required by section 143(3) of the Act we report that;
+As required by Section 143(3) of the Act we report that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-(b) In our opinion proper books of accounts and required by law have been kept by theCompany so far as it appears from our examination of those books
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.
+(d) In our opinion the aforesaid financial statements comply with the accountingstandards specified under section 133 of the Act read with rule 7 of the Companies(Accounts) Rules 2014;

-(e) On the basis of the written representations received from the directors as on March312021 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in terms of Section 164 (2) of theAct;
+(e) On the basis of the written representations received from the directors as on March312021 taken on record by the board of directors none of the directors is disqualifiedas on March 31 2021 from being appointed as a director in terms of Section 164 (2) of theAct;

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
+(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B".
 Our report expresses an unmodifiedopinion on the adequacy and operating effectiveness of the Company's internal financialcontrols over financial reporting;

-(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us;

 b.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses; and

-iii.
-There were no amounts which were required to be transferred to the investorEducation and Protection Fund by the Company.
+c.
+There has been no delay in transferring amounts required to be transferred to theInvestor Education and Protection Fund by the Company.